-This index covers physical damage, liability and miscellaneous insurance coverage for private passenger vehicles.
+The motor vehicle insurance index covers physical damage, liability, and miscellaneous insurance coverage for private passenger vehicles.
 The major types of coverage included are collision, comprehensive, bodily injury liability, property damage liability, medical payments, uninsured motorist, and personal injury protection.
 All automobiles, vans, SUVs, and trucks that are eligible for private passenger vehicle insurance are included.
-Vehicles used primarily for business and policies written for farmers or ranch owners are excluded.
 Policies insuring motorcycles and assigned–risk policies are counted in the index’s weight but are excluded from pricing.
+Vehicles used primarily for business and policies written for farmers or ranch owners are excluded from the index.

-For its insurance indexes the CPI replaces its entire sample all at once, in contrast to most CPI components where 1/8 of the sample rotates every half year.
-The current CPI sample of motor vehicle insurance carriers was selected in 2004 from a universe of companies provided by a national insurance trade organization.
-Based on the dollar amount of eligible private passenger motor vehicle insurance written by a company within each state, a sample of carriers was selected in each of the 87 CPI pricing areas.
-Policies for a sampled carrier within an index area were selected from the total eligible motor vehicle insurance policies issued by the company within the index area
+The CPI replaces the entire motor vehicle insurance index sample all at once; most CPI components rotate 1/8 of the sample every half year.
+We select the sample of motor vehicle insurance carriers from a universe of companies provided by a national insurance trade organization based on the dollar amount of eligible private passenger motor vehicle insurance written by a company within each state.
+Policies for a sampled carrier within an area are selected from the total eligible motor vehicle insurance policies issued by the company within the area.

-Each month, CPI field economists collect the premium amounts for the selected polices in the six monthly CPI pricing areas; in the 81 bi-monthly pricing areas, they collect approximately half in the even months and half in the odd months.
-To assure that the full month is properly represented, pricing is spread out over three separate pricing periods covering the entire collection month; the collected premiums are those in effect on the date of collection.
+Each month we collect the premium amounts for the selected polices in our pricing areas; approximately half in the even months and half in the odd months.
+To ensure that the full month is properly represented, pricing is spread out over three separate pricing periods covering the entire collection month.

-Each year in October/November, the model year of each vehicle in our sample is updated by one year in order to keep the age of our sample vehicles constant; e.g., a three year old vehicle stays three years old from year to year.
+Once a year, usually in October or November, the model year of each vehicle in our sample is updated by 1 year in order to keep the age of our sample vehicles constant; e.g., a 3-year old vehicle stays 3 years old from year to year.
 This annual updating process often results in premium changes.
-Some vehicles show premium decreases due to changes in the newer model such as additional safety features or technological advances which may lead to additional premium discounts.
+Some vehicles show premium decreases due to changes in the newer model, such as additional safety features or technological advances, which may lead to additional premium discounts.
 Other vehicles, due to higher expenses associated with a newer model such as the cost of repairs, show premium increases when their model year is updated.
 Premium changes due to this annual model year updating procedure are used in the index calculation.
-Consider, for example, a policy to insure a 2007-model year automobile that the CPI initiated into the motor vehicle insurance sample in early 2009.
-That automobile was two years old at the time.
-In the fall of 2009, when 2010 models are introduced, the CPI changes the insured vehicle to a 2008-model so that it remains two years old.
-The CPI would reflect any resulting change in the premium due to this model year updating as a price change.
+Consider, for example, a policy to insure a 2015 model year automobile that the CPI initiated into the motor vehicle insurance sample in early 2017.
+That automobile was 2 years old at the time, but in the fall of 2017, when 2018 models are introduced, the CPI changes the insured vehicle to a 2016 model so that it remains 2 years old.
+We reflect any resulting change in the premium due to this model year updating as a price change.

 Sometimes insurance companies issue dividends to their policyholders either as a premium reduction or as a separate payment directly to the policyholder.
-The CPI uses reduced premiums for the effected priced policies as price reductions.
-On the other hand, the CPI’s Motor vehicle insurance index does not reflect dividends issued apart from collected premiums, (most commonly separate checks to the policyholders) as price reductions because the CPI views such payments as income that can be used at the policyholders discretion.
+The CPI shows reduced premiums for the effected priced policies as price reductions, but separate payments to the policyholder are not treated as price reductions, because we view such payments as income that can be used at the policyholder’s discretion.